Skip to main content

 Compare with

-Run a real pair check: Dwarf Gourami + Neon Tetra
+Run a real pair check: Dwarf Gourami + Cherry Barb

-Peaceful with other species, but males do not tolerate other male dwarf gouramis.
-They are surface breathers and need open access to air.
-Do not seal the lid.
+Dwarf gouramis are peaceful with other species, but males do not tolerate other male dwarf gouramis.
+They are surface breathers and need open access to air — do not seal the lid tight with no gap.
+Stress shows as clamped fins and hiding when the surface is contested or the filter blasts the film.

 • Sudden crowding